01. MonoBehaviour<T…>

 • If a component uses the constructor to receive its Init arguments, the Init function can get executed in a background thread.
 Since most of Unity’s internal methods and properties are not thread safe, calling any of them from an Init function might be risky.

-More Than Six Dependencies
+More Than Twelve Dependencies

 {